UzixLS/zx-sizif-512/README.md

 ### Magic button
 Sizif have some configurable things which you may change at any moment and that's doesn't require reboot.
-To do this there just hold Magic button for a second.
+To do this just hold Magic button for a second.

 [![photo](doc/sizif-menu.gif)](doc/sizif-menu.gif?raw=true)